-This Chunky Guacamole Salad has all the ingredients in the classic Mexican avocado dip and makes a terrific side dish!
+This Easy Guacamole Salad has all the ingredients in the classic Mexican avocado dip and makes a terrific side dish!

-This is one of those recipes you can tweak to make your own.
+- There are even more ways to tweak this salad recipe.
 Try chopping the veggies finer, and serving this chunky guacamole salad as a salsa with chips.
 Add some minced cilantro to the mix, too, if you’re not one of those folks whose genetics make cilantro taste like soap!

-Without any heat in this avocado tomato salad other than a touch of cayenne in the dressing, it can definitely be spiced up.
-Adding diced jalapenos or even a couple pinches of red pepper flakes are easy ways to boost the heat.
+- Without any heat in this avocado tomato salad other than a touch of cayenne in the dressing, it can definitely be spiced up.
+Adding diced or minced jalapenos or even a couple of pinches of red pepper flakes are easy ways to boost the heat.

 If you’ve ever kept a bowl of guacamole in the refrigerator overnight, chances are that the exposed surface had oxidized, or turned brown.
 This is a chemical reaction that occurs when oxygen reacts with this delicious fruit.
 Not dangerous, but definitely not appealing!

 Another method is to paint a neutral oil, like olive oil, over the exposed surfaces to block oxygen from the fruit.
-But the technique I use most is to use citrus juice or a citrus based salad dressing.
-The acidic pH of lemon or lime juice prevents the enzymatic reaction that causes the oxidation of apples, pears and avocados.
-This will help minimize browning until the juice is totally absorbs, so great for short term.
+But the technique I use most is to use citrus juice or a citrus-based salad dressing.
+The acidic pH of lemon or lime juice prevents the enzymatic reaction that causes the oxidation of apples, pears, and avocados.
+This will help minimize browning until the juice is totally absorbed, so great for the short term.
 Pro-Tip: Using Sprite or 7-Up as the acid on fruit like apples or bananas won’t give the tartness that fresh citrus juice imparts.